-Grandma's old fashioned peanut brittle recipes make the most scrumptiously chewy crunchy candy imaginable.
-If you love the taste of peanuts and toffee, then you'll love eating the authentic homemade peanut brittle!
+Grandma's old fashioned peanut brittle candy recipes make the most scrumptiously chewy crunchy candy imaginable.
+If you love the taste of peanuts and toffee, then you'll love eating the authentic peanut brittle!

 for a HUGE treat.
-Of all the old fashioned candies, it's one of the easiest to make and among the most delicious.
+Of all the homemade candies, brittles are one of the easiest to make and among the most delicious to eat.

 Mom's Recipe Scrapbooks (c.
 1920s)